changuniuni/uirp_modeling/README.md

 And I just made little modification.
 * tcell
 This code is pseudo implementation of immune system modeling.
 Initial goal is to make model just for single D cell and T cell.

+## * Notes
+* Maybe I can apply the diffusive equation of IL-2 in PDE using [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/)